Three key considerations:

 Asset-based finance in the UK

-Asset-based Finance or ABF is a collective term used to describe invoice finance (IF) and asset-based lending (ABL).
-Invoice finance includes factoring and invoice discounting, which will both involve funding provided against outstanding debts.
+Asset-based Finance or ABF is a collective term used to describe invoice finance (IF), and asset-based lending (ABL).
+Invoice finance includes factoring, invoice discounting and supply chain finance.

-- Factoring involves provision of finance through the purchase of invoices by the financier (the factor), representing the debts owed to the business.
-The factor will advance the majority of the value of the invoices on notification with the balance of the value made available once invoices are paid by the debtors.
+The factor will advance the majority of the value of customer invoices (usually 80-90%), with the balance made available once invoices are paid, less charges.
 The factor works on behalf of the business – managing the sales ledger and collecting money owed by customers.
 This relationship is transparent, and customers of the business will be aware that a factor is involved.